mudler/LocalAI/README.md

 ### Windows compatibility

 It should work, however you need to make sure you give enough resources to the container.
 See https://github.com/go-skynet/LocalAI/issues/2

-### Kubernetes

-You can run the API in Kubernetes, see an example deployment in [kubernetes](https://github.com/go-skynet/LocalAI/tree/master/kubernetes)

 ### Build locally